googleforgames/agones/site/content/en/docs/Contribute/_index.md

 > Due to [this hugo bug](https://github.com/gohugoio/hugo/issues/4695) headers wrapped in this shortcode will not be displayed in the Table of Contents.
 So we will need to actively remove the `feature` shortcode once the release versions have been passed for new content, for content that is affected.

+## Regenerate Diagrams

+To regenerate the [PlantUML](http://plantuml.com/) or [Dot](https://www.graphviz.org/doc/info/lang.html) diagrams, delete the .png version of the file in question from `/site/static/diagrams/`, and run `make site-images`.